syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-9. Click Install.
+9.Click Install.
 The installation process starts displaying the Installing screen as shown in the following screen shot.